Momir Nikolić

-Momir Nikolić (born 20 February 1955) is an ethnic Bosnian Serb who served as Assistant Chief of Security and Intelligence for the Bratunac Brigade, Drina Corps, Bosnian Serb Army, VRS, at a time when the unit was engaged in legal and illegal operations in and around Srebrenica.
+Momir Nikolić (born 20 February 1955) is an ethnic Serb who served as Assistant Chief of Security and Intelligence for the Bratunac Brigade, Drina Corps, Serb Army, VRS, at a time when the unit was engaged in legal and illegal operations in and around Srebrenica.
 In 2003, he pleaded guilty to crimes against humanity, for which he received a 20-year sentence.

 Background

 Nikolić is a native of Hrancin, Bratunac, he served as Assistant Chief of Security and Intelligence for the Bratunac Brigade, Drina Corps, Bosnian Serb Army, VRS.
 On 26 March 2002 he was indicted, charged with persecutions on political, racial and religious grounds (crimes against humanity).

 Nikolić was arrested by SFOR on 1 April 2002 and transferred to International Criminal Tribunal for the former Yugoslavia (ICTY) custody the following day.
 Nikolić made his initial appearance on 3 April 2002, pleading not guilty on all counts.
 A plea agreement was reached on 7 May 2003 and Nikolić pleaded guilty to Count 5 of the indictment - Crimes against humanity.

 A written Factual Basis for the crime and for Nikolić's participation in it was filed with the plea agreement.
 The Factual Basis and the indictment, which Nikolić acknowledged to be true, set out the following acts: